theredcmdcraft/gitflow-avh/Installing-on-Linux,-Unix,-etc..md

 ## Ubuntu
 git-flow AVH edition is packaged with Ubuntu.
 To install git-flow AVH Edition type `sudo apt-get install git-flow`.

-I created a PPA with the latest git-flow version for Ubuntu, backported from Ubuntu Xenial.
+A PPA exists with the latest git-flow version for Ubuntu, backported from Ubuntu Xenial.
 * Precise (12.04)
 * Trusty (14.04)
 * Wily (15.10)